-New Haas essays this year!
+New Haas essays for 2019-2020!
 And the continued opportunity to share how your path has shaped you.

 While Haas has changed its essays, you still have the same amount of words to tell your story.
 Haas has continued to identify questions that help to know the authentic you – and it is important to make sure that shines through in your essays.
 As always, it will be important to demonstrate how you embrace the four defining principles of Haas: Question the Status Quo, Confidence without Attitude, Student Always and Beyond Yourself.
 Through these principles, Haas is making culture a differentiator.
 The culture of Haas is extremely important and valued – in your essays, make sure you show how you will contribute to and enrich Haas culture.